By Mike Ford, Founder and Managing Director at SiteMinder

 Would Phillip’s pain points have rung true for a hotel located halfway around the world in the mid 2000s?

-Kylie joined The Observatory just as they made the decision to take a gamble with a then-small-but-promising company named SiteMinder.
-Here’s the back story to Kylie’s comments in today’s announcement:
+Kylie joined Mantra Observatory just as they made the decision to take a gamble with a then-small-but-promising company named SiteMinder.

 “We were one of the first few properties to move to SiteMinder’s Channel Manager and we were involved in beta testing the first version.
 When we moved to the platform, everyone was impressed with how the product was really intuitive and seamlessly integrated with our channels.